CRAG666/code_runner.nvim/README.md

 # Tip
 For unknown reasons, leaving a comma in the trailing element in any json file causes an error when loading into lua, so you have to remove the trailing comma in the last item.

+# inspirations and thanks

+* The idea of this project comes from the vscode plugin [code_runner](https://marketplace.visualstudio.com/items?itemName=formulahendry.code-runner) You can even copy your configuration and pass it to this plugin, as they are the same in the way of defining commands associated with [filetypes](https://github.com/CRAG666/code_runner.nvim#add-support-for-more-file-types)

+* [absp-nvim](https://github.com/is0n/absp-nvim) some ideas of how to execute commands were taken from this plugin, thank you very much.

+* [FTerm.nvim](https://github.com/numToStr/FTerm.nvim) Much of how this README.md is structured was blatantly stolen from this plugin, thank you very much

+* Thanks to all current and future collaborators, without their contributions this plugin would not be what it is today

 # Screenshots

 ![typescript](https://i.ibb.co/JCg3tNd/ezgif-com-video-to-gif.gif)